• Home

 Below you are going to learn how to use our budget binder printables.

-Please make sure that you have your schedule clear and ready to tackle your budget because this is not a 30-minute job.
+Would you please ensure that you have your schedule clear and ready to tackle your budget because this is not a 30-minute job?

-You are going to make sure that you are going to pay all of your attention to your budget planning and if this is your first time doing this, it is crucial that you allow time for this.
+You will make sure that you will pay all of your attention to your budget planning, and if this is your first time doing this, you must allow time for this.

-Take a look inside my personal budget binder on the video below.
+Would you please take a look inside my personal budget binder on the video below?

-What you are going to do is print the year goals sheets, and this these are:
+What you are going to do is print the year goals sheets, and these are:

 Know that you can print as many as you need, and I will recommend having additional blank paper too.
-There are more sheets of papers to print but if you have not used this binder before and need some help getting started then print the sheets listed above first.
+There are more sheets of paper to print, but if you have not used this binder before and need some help getting started, print the sheets listed above.

 Know your why!